Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 In Gorilla

 In the URL field, paste your Prolific study's completion URL so that participants can be redirected back to Prolific at the end of each session.
-The URL should be the same for each session.
-This will change the status of the participants' submission on Prolific to 'Awaiting Review', ready for you to approve their payment and to see which Prolific IDs need to be invited back for the next session.
+The URL may be different each session, so you should set all your studies up on Prolific in advance.
+Often, duplicating your studies in Prolific helps to keep the completion URL the same.
+When participants are redirected back to Prolific, it will change the status of the participants' submission to 'Awaiting Review', ready for you to approve their payment and to see which Prolific IDs need to be invited back for the next session.
 For details of how to set up the subsequent sessions in the same experiment tree, take a look at our Prolific recruitment policy page.

 In Prolific